World Productions

-World Productions Limited is a British television production company, founded on 20 March 1990 by producer Tony Garnett, and owned by ITV plc following a takeover in 2017.
+World Productions Limited is a British television production company, founded on 20 March 1990 by producer Tony Garnett, and became a part of ITV Studios following a takeover in 2017.

 History

 The company's first major series was the police drama Between the Lines (BBC1, 1992–94), and throughout the decade they went on to produce a succession of drama series.
 The most notable of these include This Life (BBC2, 1996–97), about a group of young law graduates in London; vampire-based thriller Ultraviolet (Channel 4, 1998); and a police series for the BBC, The Cops (BBC2, 1998–99), which was so controversial in its depiction of the police force that official police advice was withdrawn for the second series.

 More recently, the company has made the series No Angels (2004–2006), a drama based around the lives of young nurses, and Goldplated for Channel 4.
 For Channel Five, it produced the Perfect Day trilogy and Tripping Over, a co-production with Network Ten in Australia.
 It also co-produced a one-off This Life + 10 reunion special with BBC Wales, transmitted in early 2007.